 4. Land Use and Density Precinct 1 Precinct 2 Precinct 3 Precinct 4 Mix of Uses In Precinct 1, there is a wide range of existing uses, including residential, commercial, and employment, within an approximately 800 metre radius (10- to 15-minute walk) of the subject lands.
 In Precinct 2, there is an existing or planned mix of land uses within an approximately 800 metre radius (10-15 minute walk), including residential, commercial and employment uses.
 Some portions of Precinct 2 may be characterized as having a 'main street' character, with a range of shops and services facing the street with a pedestrian-oriented feel.
 Precincts 3 and 4 may consist of a limited range of existing and planned uses within walking distance.
-Yes Yes Not required Not required High-Density Uses In Precincts 1 and 2, there are existing or planned high-density uses, such as multi-storey office buildings or multi-unit residential building typologies.
+High degree of land use mix the short term Some land use mix Encouraged but not required Not required High-Density Uses In Precincts 1 and 2, there are existing or planned high-density uses, such as multi-storey office buildings or multi-unit residential building typologies.
 In Precinct 3, there may be existing or planned higher-density uses including multi-storey office buildings or multi-unit residential building typologies, but this is not required.
 In Precinct 4, the lands will typically consist of low-rise buildings and there are limited multi-unit residential building typologies, or low-rise employment and commercial uses.
-Yes Yes Not required Not required
+High density in the short term High density in the longer term Encouraged but not required Not required 15-Minute City In Precincts 1 and 2, most daily needs and desired amenities are within a 15- minute travel distance.
+Precincts 3 and 4, longer distance travel is required to meet most daily needs and reach desired amenities require, auto travel may be preferred over other modes.
+Strongly encouraged Encouraged Encouraged but not required Not required

-5. Active Transportation Precinct 1 Precinct 2 Precinct 3 Precinct 4 Walkability The walkability score is generally within the range indicated in the columns table for the applicable Precinct.
+5. Active Transpo ortation Precinct 1 Precinct 2 Precinct 3 Precinct 4 Walkability The walkability score is generally within the range indicated in the columns table for the applicable Precinct.
 In Precinct 1, there is a fine-grain network of pedestrian routes and there are good pedestrian amenities.
 Precincts 2 and 3 have good pedestrian accessibility, but pedestrian amenities and direct walking routes to adjacent neighbourhoods may be limited compared to Precinct 1.
 In Precinct 4, pedestrian facilities and amenities do not exist or there are limited facilities and long walks between destinations, due to limited permeability of routes and the nature of the road network and urban form.
 Highly walkable (Walk score is 90 or higher) Walkable (50 or higher) Some walkability (25 or higher) Limited walkability (0 or higher) Cycling Facility Precincts 1 and 2 include a mixture of on and off-road cycling facilities, separated and shared bicycle facilities that connect cyclists to major and minor destinations.
 Precinct 3 has or is planned to have, some on- and off-road cycling facilities to facilitate connectivity with cyclists, but facilities may be limited.
 Precinct 4 has limited or no dedicated cycling infrastructure/facilities.
 Highly accessible to cyclists Moderately accessible to cyclists Limited accessibility to cyclists Limited or no accessibility to cyclists Public Bike Share Potential There is an opportunity to locate viable bike-share station or stations in Precincts 1 and 2.
 There is limited opportunity to provide viable bike share opportunities in Precincts 3 and 4.
 Yes Yes Not required Not required